 During a heart attack, the person may experience extreme pressure or pain that starts in the center of the chest and can extend to the arm(s), back, or neck.
 Some people have described it as feeling like an elephant is sitting on their chest.
 They may also experience shortness of breath.

 As previously noted, heart attacks are triggered by blockages within the coronary arteries.
 This type of blockage is known as coronary heart disease (CHD).

-Fatty deposits accumulate and harden along the inner-walls of the artery, narrowing the space through which blood travels and inhibiting the flow.
+Fatty deposits accumulate and harden along the inner walls of the artery, narrowing the space through which blood travels and inhibiting the flow.
 This type of buildup is referred to as atherosclerosis.
 Without a steady supply of oxygen-rich blood, the heart loses its ability to provide blood to the rest of the body.

 Who Is Most at Risk for a Heart Attack?

-Habits like smoking, poor diet, and lack of exercise can all lead to conditions that increase the likelihood of heart attack.
+Habits like smoking, poor diet, and lack of exercise can lead to conditions that increase the likelihood of heart attack.
 These conditions include obesity, high blood pressure, hypertension, diabetes, and ultimately heart disease.
-Even a slim person with a healthy weight can develop clogged arteries and heart disease as a result of poor diet.
+Even a slim person with a healthy weight can develop clogged arteries and heart disease as a result of a poor diet.

 How to Prevent a Heart Attack

 Though heart attacks are more common than cardiac arrest, they’re also easier to prevent with certain lifestyle changes.
 A heart-healthy diet is the best place to start.
 The Mediterranean and vegan diets are known for being especially heart-healthy.
 The key is to minimize saturated and trans fats, lower your sodium intake, and emphasize vegetables and fruits as much as your personal dietary restrictions (such as restrictions on fruit intake) allow.